 215.951.1100 / Fax 215.951.1462

-The University's Nondiscrimination Policy is stated in the Introduction section of this catalog.
+The University's Nondiscrimination Policy is stated in the General Reference section of this catalog.
 Admission is based solely upon an applicant’s qualifications.

 Graduate Management Admission Test (GMAT)